ripple/ripple-rest/docs/REF.md

     }]
 }
 ```
++ `direction` - `outgoing` if the payment was submitted by the `address`, `incoming` if the payment was created by another address but directly affects this one, or `passthrough` if the payment was created by another address and only indirectly affects this one (e.g. if a payment ripples through a gateway or market maker those entities will see a `Notification` with the `passthrough` direction)
++ `state` - `validated` if the payment was successfully validated and written into the Ripple Ledger, `failed` otherwise
-+ `result` will be `tesSUCCESS` if the transaction was successfully processed and written into the Ripple ledger.
++ `result` - `tesSUCCESS` if the transaction was successfully processed and written into the Ripple ledger.
 If it was unsuccessful but a transaction fee was claimed the code will start with `tec`.
 More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors).
++ `ledger` - the index number of the ledger containing this payment (the word "ledger" is used to refer to the global Ripple Ledger as well as the deltas each time the network comes to consensus and a new state of the global Ripple Ledger is agreed upon)
++ `hash` - The unique hash of the transaction.
+This is used throughout the Ripple protocol as the key identifier for any transaction
-+ `timestamp` is the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
++ `timestamp` - the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
-+ `timestamp_human` is the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
++ `timestamp_human` - the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
 The timezone is always UTC as denoted by the suffix "Z"
-+ `fee` is the network transaction fee charged for processing the transaction.
++ `fee` - the network transaction fee charged for processing the transaction.
 For more information on fees, see the [Ripple Wiki](https://ripple.com/wiki/Transaction_fees), but note that the amount here is [NOT expressed in XRP drops](#no-xrp-drops)
-+ `source_balance_changes` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `source_address` caused by the payment.
++ `source_balance_changes` - an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `source_address` caused by the payment.
 Note that this includes the `fee`
-+ `destination_balance_changes` is an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `destination_address` caused by the payment
++ `destination_balance_changes` - an array of [`Amount`](#1-amount) objects representing all of the balance changes of the `destination_address` caused by the payment

 ----------

-#### 3. Notification
+#### `Notification`

 Notifications are new type of object not used elsewhere on the Ripple Network but intended to simplify the process of monitoring accounts for new activity.